astropy/astropy-APEs/APE1.rst

 There are three kinds of APE:

-* Standard Track: A "Standard Track" APE describes a new feature or implementation for Astropy.
+* "Standard Track": A "Standard Track" APE describes a new feature or implementation for Astropy.
 It may also describe an interoperability standard that will be supported  in current Astropy versions before a subsequent APE adds the feature in the future.

-* Informational: An "Informational" APE describes a Astropy design issue, or provides general guidelines or information to the Python community, but does not propose a new feature.
+* "Informational": An "Informational" APE describes a Astropy design issue, or provides general guidelines or information to the Python community, but does not propose a new feature.
 Informational APEs do not necessarily represent an Astropy community consensus or recommendation, so users and implementers are free to ignore Informational APEs or follow their advice.
 We await a Zen of Astropy APE.

-* Process: A "Process" APE describes a process surrounding Astropy, or proposes a change to (or an event in) a process.
+* "Process": A "Process" APE describes a process surrounding Astropy, or proposes a change to (or an event in) a process.
 Process APEs are like Standard Track APEs but apply to areas other than the Astropy package itself.
 They may propose an implementation, but not to Astropy's codebase; they often require community